psf/requests/README.rst

 .. image:: https://secure.travis-ci.org/kennethreitz/requests.png?branch=develop

-Requests is an ISC Licensed HTTP library, written in Python, for human beings.
+Requests is an `ISC Licensed <http://en.wikipedia.org/wiki/ISC_license>`_ HTTP library, written in Python, for human beings.

 Most existing Python modules for sending HTTP requests are extremely verbose and cumbersome.
+Python's built-in
-Python's builtin urllib2 module provides most of the HTTP capabilities you should need, but the api is thoroughly broken.
+`urllib2 <http://docs.python.org/library/urllib2.html>`_ module provides most of
+the HTTP capabilities you should need, but the API is thoroughly broken.
 It requires an enormous amount of work (even method overrides) to perform the simplest of tasks.